dataswift/open-source-developer-portal/app/home/hat_service_provider/security_requirement_best_practice.md

 ## What are the recovery timescales

 Recovery and scaling is virtually instantaneous in case of partial underlying infrastructure failures, transparent to the users and done without technical staff involvement.
 Using infrastructure blueprints major outages can be recovered from within hours of the underlying infrastructure becoming available.

-# Additional Data Protection Terms

-## If you are being asked to respond to deliver or potentially deliver a hosted service, please state whether this is physical or Cloud provision?

-Cloud

-## Physically, where is the data kept.
-Is it ever located outside of the UK / EU?  - INFORMATION ONLY

-Data held within the infrastructure is never transferred outside the designated region - currently EU only, as detailed above.
-Further guarantees are dependent on the underlying infrastructure provider's compliance with the agreement of not moving data outside the designated region:

-AWS customers designate in which physical region their data and their servers will be located.
-AWS will not move customers' content from the selected Regions without notifying the customer, unless required to comply with the law or requests of governmental entities.